Nursing Studies (Registered Nurse Children's Nursing) BSc (Hons) – 2021 entry

 - Students who opt to live in University accommodation are allocated to the nearest possible locality to their address, dependant on capacity and availability.

-Placements may still be some distance from your home, and you will need be expected to travel to placements within a commutable distance of the allocated locality in order to meet the practice component of the nursing course.
+Placements may still be some distance from your home, and you’ll be expected to travel to placements within a commutable distance of your allocated locality in order to meet the practice component of the nursing course.

 There are limited opportunities to change your allocated locality, but this depends upon capacity at the preferred locality.

 Student placement localities

 We have a broad range of excellent placements across Surrey, Sussex, Hampshire and East Berkshire.

 You’ll be allocated to a distinct area within this large region and become a member of a community of healthcare practitioners.
 We refer to these distinct areas as ‘localities’.

 There are eight localities serving children’s nursing courses at the University of Surrey.
 Each includes acute hospital placements, community-based placements and independent-sector placements.
 These placements are what give our students practical experience.

 Each locality has a strong community of healthcare practitioners who work together to provide a high standard of care to children, young people and their families and carers.
 You’ll soon become familiar with the areas of your placements, and you’ll be well supported by mentors in your practice.

 Many of our students choose to find their first post within their locality after registration.

-This locality covers the northern part of West Sussex and eastern and central areas of Surrey, and serves Crawley, Horsham and the surrounding towns and villages.
+This locality covers the northern part of West Sussex and eastern and central areas of Surrey.
+It serves Crawley, Horsham and the surrounding towns and villages.

 Surrey and Sussex Healthcare NHS Trust (SASH)

 East Surrey Hospital, which is around 45km from Guildford and located near Redhill, is the major acute hospital for east Surrey and north-west Sussex.

 A full range of paediatric services are provided at East Surrey Hospital in dedicated child and family-friendly environments.
-The hospital provides acute and complex care in areas such as the paediatric accident and emergency department, a neonatal intensive-care unit, ward areas where general surgery and medical care is undertaken.
+The hospital provides acute and complex care in areas such as the paediatric accident and emergency department, a neonatal intensive-care unit, and ward areas where general surgery and medical care is provided.

 Discover more about Surrey and Sussex Healthcare NHS Trust.